Analytical Exposition Text Example: Is Smoking Good for Us?

 3. Reiteration

-People should avoid smoking for a healthier life.
+The writer restates the opinion that people should avoid smoking for a healthier life.

 Language Features in This Text